 A candidate's final outcome will first be considered using the classification rules/final outcome rules as described above in section 4.
-Cohort-wide adjustments will then be considered, e.g. any scaling.
 The exam board will then consider any further information they have on individual circumstances.

 There are two applicable sections of the University's Examination Regulations.